uwdb/website/projects/deepeverest/index.markdown

 </p>

 <p>
-We design, implement, and evaluate DeepEverest, a system for the efficient execution of <i>interpretation by example</i> queries over the activation values of a deep neural network.
+DeepEverest is a system for the efficient execution of <i>interpretation by example</i> queries.
 DeepEverest consists of an efficient indexing technique and a query execution algorithm with various optimizations.
 Experiments with our prototype implementation show that DeepEverest, using less than 20% of the storage of full materialization, significantly accelerates individual queries by up to 63x and consistently outperforms other methods on multi-query workloads that simulate DNN interpretation processes.
 </p>

 <!-- The fundamental building blocks of DNN interpretation are neurons and groups of neurons.
 To understand what individual neurons and groups of neurons learn and detect, researchers often ask <i>interpretation by example</i> queries.  -->